 What is a Cataract?

-A cataract is a result of natural change occurring inside your eye, a gradual clouding of the lens which leads to a decrease in vision.
+A cataract is a result of natural change occurring inside your eye, a gradual clouding within the eye which leads to a decrease in vision.
 It is the most common cause of blindness and is conventionally treated with a simple surgery.

 A person with a cataract can experience difficulties when conducting everyday activities such as reading or driving.
 Thankfully, treatment and restoring the gift of your eyesight has never been easier.
-With new advances in cataract surgery, patients recover quickly, allowing them to return home the same day after surgery.
+With new advances in cataract surgery, patients recover quickly, allowing them to return home after treatment.

-If you’ve been diagnosed with cataracts, you’re likely familiar with the frustration associated with the condition.
-It isn’t just your vision that’s affected, but your very ability to interact with the world around you.
+If you’ve been diagnosed with cataracts, you’re likely familiar with the frustration associated with the condition and it isn’t just your vision that’s affected, but your very ability to interact with the world around you.
 Although cataract surgery has existed in one form or another for centuries, recent innovations have transformed it into one of the safest and most effective outpatient procedures.

 Through the use of intraocular lenses (IOLs) patients are now able to recover more youthful eyesight.

 The most common symptoms of a cataract are: